A Working Theory

 On technological overhangs, the gap between the possible and the actual, and why I am mapping the large problems and occasionally building for the small ones.

-3 min read
+7 min read

 Two wards, two responses

 Same type of discovery.
-Radically different response time.
+Radically different response.

 The difference wasn't technology

 This is technological overhang: the gap between what is technically possible and what we are actually doing with it.
+The nitrous situation wasn't a knowledge problem — Davy published.
+It was a recognition problem.
+Nobody connected "this eliminates pain" to "surgery involves pain."

 What this site is for